sim590/lain-wiki/alsabar.md

 * Scroll wheel: increase/decrase volume.
 * Middle click: set volume to 100%.

-The function takes a table as optional argument, which can contain:
+### Input table

+The table and all of its variables are optional.

 Variable | Meaning | Type | Default
 --- | --- | --- | ---